 Compare at 2 sellers

-|Pros||Fantastically floaty, likes to go fast, stays stable||Fun-loving, tons of pop, good in powder||Tons of pop, super playful|
+|Pros||Fantastically floaty, likes to go fast, stays stable||Fun-loving, tons of pop, good in powder||Fantastic for powder, phenomenal float||Tons of pop, super playful|

-|Cons||Not great with groomers, much more suited for advanced riders||Could have better edge hold in icy conditions||Doesn’t have the best edge hold, could be more stable|
+|Cons||Not great with groomers, much more suited for advanced riders||Could have better edge hold in icy conditions||Not as versatile as other options, not as playful||Doesn’t have the best edge hold, could be more stable|

 |Edge Hold (25%)|

 |Pop and Jumping (15%)|

 |Specs||Lib Tech T.Rice Orca||Jones Dream Catcher...||Weston Japow||Arbor Swoon Rocker|

 |Measured Weight (Tested Length)||5.8 lbs.||6 lbs.||6 lbs.||5.8 lbs.|